IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 size.
 SCReAMv2 takes care of such situations by adjusting the qdelay_target when loss-based flows are detected, as shown in the pseudocode below.

+* loss_event_rate (0.0): The estimated fraction of RTTs with lost data units detected.

 ~~~
 adjust_qdelay_target(qdelay)
   qdelay_norm_t = qdelay / QDELAY_TARGET_LOW